-Reference Number Development (which requires development consent) Not ification Method Minimum period 3.1 Mixed use development b.
-Letter to adjoining owners and occupiers of five (5) properties either side of the development site, any other adjoining properties and five (5) properties on the opposite side of the street.
-Plus surrounding owners and occupiers whose use or enjoyment of their land may be detrimentally effected by the development.
-Where the development application proposes to exceed the height limit specified in Council's planning instruments, letter to owners and occupiers within a 100 metre radius as a minimum.
-21 days C. A notice published in a local newspaper circulating in the area of development. d.
-A notice placed on the Council's website. e.
+Reference Number Development (which requires development consent) Not ification Method Minimum period 3.1 Mixed use development b. application proposes to 21 days exceed the height limit specified in Council's planning instruments, letter to owners and occupiers within a 100 metre radius as a minimum.
+C. A notice published in a local newspaper circulating in the area of development. d. • e.
 Exhibited at central library and branch library closest to development site. f.
 A sign placed on the land. g.
 Letter to public authorities which may have an interest.

-Reference Number Development (which requires development consent) Not ification Method Minimum period 3.2 Non-residential development in Business and Industrial Zones adjoining a residential area that may impact on residential amenity. b.
+Reference Development (which requires Not ification Method Minimum

+Number development consent) period

+3.2 Non-residential development in Business and Industrial Zones adjoining a residential area that may impact on residential amenity. a. b. c. f. g.
 Letter to adjoining owners and occupiers of five (5) properties either side of the development site, any other adjoining properties and five (5) properties on the opposite side of the street.
 Plus surrounding owners and occupiers whose use or enjoyment of their land may be detrimentally affected by the development.
 Where the application is for a brothel, this is to include schools, aged persons residential developments and churches in the nearby vicinity.
 Where the development application proposes to exceed the height limit specified in Council's planning instruments, letter to owners and occupiers within a 100 metre radius as a minimum.
-21 days C. A notice published in a local newspaper circulating in the area of development. d.
-A notice placed on the Council's website. e.
-Exhibited at central library and branch library closest to development site. f. g.
+A notice published in a local newspaper circulating in the area of development.
+A notice placed on the Council's website.
+Exhibited at central library and branch library closest to development site.
 A sign placed on the land.
-Letter to public authorities which may have an interest.
+Letter to public authorities 21 days

+which may have an

+interest.